 Ongoing Equity & Inclusion Work at Akin

-Since 2018, Akin has worked with Artist, Anti-oppression, Liberation & Meaningful Inclusion consultant Rania El Mugammar to build safer, more inclusive spaces for our community members.
-We conducted a demographics and equity survey in 2018, using Ontario Human Rights Code consistent grounds, to better understand the makeup of our spaces, as well as the needs and experiences of our artist community.
-Through this survey, and our ongoing work detailed on this website, we were able to identify gaps in our services and learnings, and to reaffirm our commitment to doing the work of equity through an anti-oppressive lens.
+Akin has worked with Artist, Anti-oppression, Liberation & Meaningful Inclusion consultant Rania El Mugammar to build safer, more inclusive spaces for our community members.
+We conducted a demographics and equity survey using Ontario Human Rights Code consistent grounds, to better understand the makeup of our spaces, as well as the needs and experiences of our artist community.
+Through this survey, and our ongoing work, we were able to identify gaps in our services and learnings, and to reaffirm our commitment to doing the work of equity through an anti-oppressive lens.

 We understand that this work is very important, and that we will inevitably make mistakes, as a result, we are committed to a process of accountability and transparency.
 We welcome your feedback and reflections, please visit www.akincollective.com/contact to leave comments, questions, suggestions or feedback.
 If you wish to report a conflict or other emergency that needs urgent attention please visit www.akincollective.com/reporting.